Rushcart: Didsbury

 France and Woodall in their A New History of Didsbury give the text of an anonymous account of the rushcart perhaps of the 1860s and entries in the churchwardens' accounts for 1733 and 1808 among other statements recorded by local people.
 It is uncertain when the rushbearing was ended in Didsbury, certainly not before 1870.
 The associated rowdyism was not thought desirable by the more sober parishioners of the time according to Alfred Burton in his Rushbearing.
 However Fletcher Moss's Fifty Years of Public Work includes photographs of the Didsbury rushcarts of 1882 and 1911, the last occasion.
 (If the dates are genuine Burton is either mistaken or it was discontinued for some years and then revived.)
 In the nearby township of Chorlton cum Hardy, the ceremony took place on the eve of the last Sunday in July though very little is known about how long it continued to be observed.

 Fallowfield

 An account of the Fallowfield Rushcart was given by Annie C. Williamson in her book about the township (1888).
 It was part of the Fallowfield Wakes celebrations and often included Robin Hood and Maid Marian seated on a pile of rushes heaped upon a farm cart.
 The cart was accompanied by the sound of pipes, penny whistles, clogs being used to beat time on the ground, and the shouts of the people.

 Gorton

 The Gorton rushbearing ceremony was relaunched by the Gorton Morrismen in 1980 having last been celebrated in 1874.
 It ceased again in 1997 but was resurrected "one last time" in 2009 to celebrate the 100th year of Gorton becoming a part of Manchester.

+Whitworth

+The Whitworth rushcart ceremony was relaunched by the Whitworth Community in 1975 having last been celebrated in the mid-1800s.
+It is one of the last remaining ongoing rushcart celebrations in the UK and is coming up to its 50th year since relaunching.